Xovesh/Gambling-webpage-BetAndRuin/README.md

 # How to run the project

-execute: src/webServerV3/SimpleHTTPServer
+1.- Execute: src/webServerV3/SimpleHTTPServer

-In Google Chrome/Firefox search for:
+2.- Open your favourite web browser and search for:

   - "localhost" for the costumer GUI
   - "localhost/administration" for the administration GUI

+ # Testing

 For testing:

   - Username: tractor
   - Password: Patata

+# help

 If any help needed: carlosdbmac@gmail.com